janrg/multidirmap/docs/usage.rst

 little more complicated, so :code:`MultiDirMap.update()` takes two additional keyword arguments, :code:`"overwrite"` and :code:`"skip_duplicates"`:

-- "overwrite" (default: "primary" can take the values "none", "primary", "secondary", or "all" It indicates which key columns may be overwritten (with "secondary" meaning all key columns other than the primary one).
-An entry that has a value that is overwritten by an update will be completely removed from the MultiDirMap
+- "overwrite" (enum :code:`Overwrite`) default: :code:`PRIMARY` can take the
+  values :code:`NONE`, :code:`PRIMARY`, :code:`SECONDARY`, or :code:`ALL`.
+It
+  indicates which key columns may be overwritten (with :code:`SECONDARY` meaning all key columns other than the primary one).
+An entry that has a value that is overwritten by an update will be completely removed from the MultiDirMap.
 - "skip_duplicates" (default False) describes the behaviour when an entry is encountered that may not be overwritten.
 If False, the update operation is aborted and a :code:`DuplicateKeyError` is raised. **An aborted update will